 The Investment Manager checks if the originator actively offers sustainability loans for every borrower and favourable financing conditions for homes with superior energy performance.
-Therefore, the sustainability indicators used to measure the attainment of the ESG characteristics this strategy promotes is the number of sustainability loans and the numbre of loans with favourable financing conditions.
-In the first half year of 2023 for this fund 580 new sustainability loans were originated and the amount of mortgages with favourable financing conditions grew with 356 since the end of 2022.
-By ensuring that the Investment Manager solely selects mortgage originators that offer favourable financing conditions for homes with superior energy performance, this financial product effectively takes into account the energy efficiency of the real estate assets being financed.
-More information on how PAIs were considered during a specific reporting period can be found in the SFDR periodic disclosure
+Therefore, the sustainability indicators used to measure the attainment of the ESG characteristics this strategy promotes is the number of sustainability loans and the numbre of mortgages with favourable financing conditions.
+In the first half year of 2023 for this fund 300 new sustainability loans were originated and the amount of mortgages with favourable financing conditions grew with 13 since the end of 2022.